Mix Application Commands#

 stop_Locator

-Stops any search currently in progress
+It interrupts any search in progress

 None